LagPixelLOL/aisp/README.md

-# aisp
+# AISP
-Anime Image Scraping and Processing.
+A toolset to scrape and process anime images.